Brody Mihocek: 2019

-Other Collingwood's forwards had injuries and suspensions; Mihocek played regularly.
-He received 4 Brownlow Medal votes in 2019.
+Some other of Collingwood's forwards had injuries and suspensions; Mihocek played regularly.
+He received four Brownlow Medal votes throughout 2019, the first in his career.

 2020

-The reigning leading goalkicker for Collingwood, Mihocek started 2020 in top form, and was leading the Coleman Medal during round 6 with 12 goals.
+The reigning leading goalkicker for Collingwood, Mihocek started 2020 in top form, and he was leading the Coleman Medal during round 6 with 12 goals.
 However, after this Mihocek struggled with inconsistent form, as did the Magpies, and only managed 8 goals from the remaining 10 games he played in the home and away season.
 This poor showing was compounded after a sickening collision with Melbourne's Aaron vandenBerg in the first quarter of their round 12 match left Mihocek knocked out cold.
 This resulted in him missing round 13, the first time he had missed a game since his debut, putting an end to a run of 52 consecutive games.
 Mihocek returned to form in the first week of the 2020 Finals series with a 3-goal performance, and was Collingwood's best player in the tense final quarter, getting on top of defender Jeremy McGovern to kick 2 crucial goals, and at the end of the match moving behind the ball, cutting off West Coast inside 50's to help get Collingwood over the line.
 Mihocek ended the season with 25 goals from 18 games, leading Collingwood's goalkicking for the second consecutive year.

 2021

 Despite kicking 34 goals and being Collingwood's leading goalkicker for a third straight year, Mihocek, along with Collingwood struggled in 2021, as the Magpies fell from a semi-final berth in 2020 to 17th on the ladder in 2021.
 He kicked 34.34 for the year with an accuracy of 42.5%.
-Mihocek had a career-best game against the Gold Coast Suns in round 7 picking up 24 disposals including 20 kicks, collecting 12 marks, and kicking 4.2 in a loss.
+Mihocek had a career-best game against the Gold Coast Suns in round 7 picking up 24 disposals, including 20 kicks, collecting 12 marks, and kicking 4.2 in a loss.
 He was suspended for 1 game in round 22 for a bump on Brisbane player Tom Fullarton, the first suspension in his career, and only the second time he had missed a game.